AmitTalawar/In-Kernel-Per-Process-Sandbox/README.md

 1. Libc Call Graph Pass
 2. DUMMY SYSTEM CALL Instrumentation

-# LIBC Call Graph Pass
-A small note on the status of this pass, I'm currently having difficulties merging the graphs, in functions which are calling other functions.
-I'm having difficulties coding the inheritance part.
-So I have refrained from posting that pass in the teams.

 # Dummy System Call Instrumentation

 Enter into the Out of Tree Pass Folder (submitted file) and execute the following commands to generate the shared library pass file.